Kistan 2.0 Doc

 Code

-This act like a script but are only run once at startup (or when manually triggered by the run function).
+This acts like a script but is only run once at startup (or when manually triggered by the run function).
 Here some extra global code and different utility functions can be placed.

 Edit this page